Diabetes can be well managed with healthy eating, combined with regular physical activity and weight management.

 - body weight exercises like push-ups, squats or lunges at home

-- using dumbbells and therabands to do resistance exercises at home
+- using dumbbells and resistance bands (such as Thera-Bands™) to do resistance exercises at home

 - doing tasks around the home that involve lifting, carrying or digging